-The distribution of oil slicks at the sea surface (Williams et al., 2006 MacDonald et al., 2015) aggregates along the northwestern sector of the Campeche Knolls (Fig. 1).
+The distribution of oil slicks at the sea surface (Williams et al., 2006; MacDonald et al., 2015; Suresh, 2015) aggregates along the northwestern sector of the Campeche Knolls (Fig. 1).
 Interpretation of seismic lines and basin modeling carried out by the Mexican petroleum company PEMEX led to the conclusion that the sub-province designated as 4S (Fig. 1) contains the largest allochthonous and autochthonous salt deposits (Cruz-Mercado et al., 2011; Sánchez-Rivera et al., 2011).
 The actual density of salt bodies increases from southeast to the northwestern region of Campeche Knolls.
-It is proposed that gravitational forces toward the northwest cause contraction in the northwestern distal part of the system in which structural folds, high-angle reverse faults and numerous allochthonous salt bodies developed since the late Miocene to Recent (Cruz-Mercado et al., 2011; Sánchez-Rivera et al., 2011).
+It is proposed that gravitational forces toward the northwest cause contraction and compression in the northwestern distal part of the system in which structural folds, high-angle reverse faults and numerous allochthonous salt bodies developed since the late Miocene to Recent (Cruz-Mercado et al., 2011; Sánchez-Rivera et al., 2011).

 3 Material and Methods